amsclark/NECourtsE-ServicesEvictionScraper/README.md

 This tool was developed on Windows and uses the winsound library to play a beep when the process finishes.
 If you are running on Linux, commenting out the winsound import and commenting out line 110 that reads `winsound.Beep(2500,250)` should allow it to run.

-You may need to install the tkinter and beautifulsoup Python libraries if they are not already installed.

 ### Installation Instructions